FreddieBrown/stabilize/README.md

 ### Changing Protocol

-Stabilize uses a custom protocol as a basis.
-If another protocol is desired to be used, it has to be both set in the cli and in the config file.
-The cli sets it for the server, and the config file sets it for the client.
-This means you could have one protocol for the external client and one for the internal servers.
-This behaviour has not been tested.
+Stabilize uses a custom protocol as a basis (cstm-01).
+If another protocol is desired to be used, it is set as a command line argument.
+For example, to use another protocol like `hq-29`, you would run this as `cargo run -- --protocol hq-29`.

 ## Plan